heatz123/naturalspeech/README.md

     ```
     python3 train.py -c configs/ljs.json -m [run_name] --warmup
     ```
-    Note here that ljs.json is for low-resource training, which runs for 1500 epochs and does not use soft-dtw loss.
-If you want to reproduce the steps stated in the paper, use ljs_reproduce.json, which runs for 15000 epochs and uses soft-dtw loss.
+    Note here that `ljs.json` is for low-resource training, which runs for 1500 epochs and does not use soft-dtw loss.
+If you want to reproduce the steps stated in the paper, use `ljs_reproduce.json`, which runs for 15000 epochs and uses soft-dtw loss.

 1. initialize and attach memory bank after warmup:
     ```
       python3 attach_memory_bank.py -c configs/ljs.json --weights_path logs/[run_name]/G_xxx.pth
     ```
-    if you lack memory, you can specify the "--num_samples" argument to use only a subset of samples.
+    if you lack memory, you can specify the `--num_samples` argument to use only a subset of samples.

 1. train (resume)
     ```